-Figure 2.7.6 Buurtzorg Onion Model putting people needing support at the centre of a care system
+Figure 2.7.6 Buurtzorg Onion Model

 Start well

 We want to ensure that children and young people have a good start in life.
 Too many children in the Bay area lack a safe or stable home but levels of child poverty are generally below the national average, although this totalled 18% in Barrow and there are high pockets elsewhere.
 All local authority services for children have significantly improved and overall effectiveness now requires improvement to be good.
 This is an achievement, as it follows three inspection ratings of inadequate.
 Services for children were inadequate for overall effectiveness in 2012 and 2013 because of weaknesses in safeguarding.
 In 2015, help and protection services had improved, but services for children looked after had declined and were inadequate.
 The local authority has now achieved a period of continuous development in all services.